SAP/cap-operator-lifecycle/content/en/docs/resources/_index.md

 CAP Operator Manager uses resource `CAPOperator` to install the CAP Operator.
 The `CAPOperator` resource has the following attributes -

 - `subscriptionServer.subDomain` _string_ - Subdomain of the CAP Operator subscription Server
-- `subscriptionServer.certificateManager` _string_ - Certificate manager which can be either `Gardener` or `CertManager`
+- `subscriptionServer.certificateManager` _string_ - Certificate manager which can be set to either `Gardener` or `CertManager`, with the default value being `Gardener`
-- `subscriptionServer.certificateConfig.gardener` -  Gardener certificate configuration.
-Relevant only if `subscriptionServer.certificateManager` is set to `Gardener`
+- `subscriptionServer.certificateConfig.gardener` - Configuration for Gardener certificates, applicable only if `subscriptionServer.certificateManager` is set to `Gardener`.
+This allows you to specify the `issuerName` and `issuerNamespace`.
-- `subscriptionServer.certificateConfig.certManager` -  CertManager certificate configuration.
-Relevant only if `subscriptionServer.certificateManager` is set to `CertManager`
+- `subscriptionServer.certificateConfig.certManager` - Configuration for CertManager certificates, applicable only if `subscriptionServer.certificateManager` is set to `CertManager`.
+This allows you to specify the `issuerGroup`, `issuerKind` and `issuerName`.
 - `dnsTarget` _string_ - Public ingress URL for the cluster Load Balancer
 - `ingressGatewayLabels` - Labels used to identify the istio ingress-gateway component and its corresponding namespace.
 Usually {“app”:“istio-ingressgateway”,“istio”:“ingressgateway”}
 - `controller.detailedOperationalMetrics` _bool_ - Optionally enable detailed opertational metrics for the controller by setting this to true